sebastianlujan/AynRand/README.md

 Regarding defined responsibilities, the raffle handles ticket creation and purchase, as well as prize claim and draw winner.
 Several structures where composed to enhance understanding and provide versatility to the architecture.

-This way is how we define a ticket vault, a prize pool, a raffle config, and a raffle state, and the ticket as a dependency of the raffle.

 ## Final thoughts:
-Sui can be a great language for defining real-world assets and financial services, for defining transparency and identity schemes, and for finance.
-Additionally, consume-on-demand models can be derived, for storage beyond classic blockchain applications and thinking more about communications, due to its compatibility with SNARKs and zero-knowledge proofs, which enables new architectures and greater information compression and speed.
+Sui can be seen as a great language for defining real-world assets and financial services, as well as for ensuring transparency and identity schemes.

-The challenge helped me learn about SUI and Move, improve my technical skills, and understand how to design scalable and secure solutions.
-Even though there were challenges, the lessons learned will be useful for future projects.
+Additionally, consume-on-demand models can be derived for storage beyond classic blockchain applications, with a stronger focus on communications.
+This is made possible by its compatibility with SNARKs and zero-knowledge proofs, which enable new architectures and greater information compression and speed.